x87/100-SCM-Functions/README.md

 - [GetCLEOVersion](#getcleoversion) - Returns the version of the CLEO library
 - [GetTimeScale](#gettimescale) - Returns current gameplay speed multiplier (set with set_time_scale)
 - [AreWantedStarsFlashing](#arewantedstarsflashing) - Checks if the wanted stars are flashing (after pay'n spray)
+- [RemoveFromLodConnectedList](#removefromlodconnectedlist) - Undoes the effect of CONNECT_LODS command

 ## Vehicle Functions